How to install

 VictoriaMetric team prepared a list of Grafana dashboards for the main components.
 Each dashboard contains a lot of useful information and tips.
 It is recommended to have these dashboards installed and up to date.

-The list of alerts for single and cluster versions would also help to identify and notify about issues with the system.
+Using the recommended alerting rules versions would also help to identify and notify about issues with the system.

 The rule of thumb is to have a separate installation of VictoriaMetrics or any other monitoring system to monitor the production installation of VictoriaMetrics.
 This would make monitoring independent and will help identify problems with the main monitoring installation.